 The Supreme Court has made the interpretation of the language in a release clear in that it should follow regular contract interpretation principles.
 This should encourage parties to exercise caution going forward when drafting and signing releases.
 Language that is too broad may unintentionally bar a party from bringing a claim that was not in contemplation at the time the release was signed, as it did here.

-Contact Milosevic Fiske LLP in Toronto for Contract and Insurance Litigation Matters
+Contact Milosevic & Associates in Toronto for Contract and Insurance Litigation Matters

-If you are involved in litigation resulting from an insurance matter or contract dispute, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in litigation resulting from an insurance matter or contract dispute, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.